agnivabanerjeeharness/hello-world-app-aashrit/docs/adrs/0001-use-adrs.md

-# ADR Template: Use of Docker for Application Deployment

-## Context
-Our project is transitioning from traditional on-premises deployment to a cloud-based infrastructure.
-We need to decide on the technology stack for deploying our applications in the cloud.
-Key requirements include scalability, portability, and ease of management.

-## Decision
-We have decided to use Docker for application deployment in the cloud environment.
-Docker provides containerization technology, which encapsulates applications and their dependencies into portable containers.
-These containers can be easily deployed across different environments, ensuring consistency and portability.

-## Rationale
-Several factors influenced our decision to use Docker:

-- Scalability: Docker containers can scale horizontally to handle increased workload demands efficiently.
-- Portability: Docker containers are platform-independent and can run on any infrastructure that supports Docker, providing flexibility and portability.
-- Dependency Management: Docker allows us to package applications along with their dependencies, ensuring consistency and eliminating compatibility issues.
-- DevOps Integration: Docker integrates seamlessly with DevOps tools and practices, enabling automation, continuous integration, and deployment pipelines.
-- Community Support: Docker has a large and active community, providing extensive documentation, tutorials, and support resources.

-Based on these factors, Docker emerged as the most suitable technology for our application deployment needs in the cloud environment.

-## Consequences
-The decision to use Docker for application deployment has the following consequences:

-- Increased Complexity: Docker introduces additional complexity compared to traditional deployment methods, requiring knowledge of containerization concepts and Docker tooling.
-- Learning Curve: Team members may need to undergo training to familiarize themselves with Docker and container orchestration technologies.
-- Infrastructure Requirements: Docker relies on container orchestration platforms (e.g., Kubernetes) for managing containerized applications at scale, which may necessitate additional infrastructure setup and management.
-- Potential Performance Overhead: Docker containers incur slight performance overhead compared to bare-metal or virtualized environments, although this is generally negligible for most applications.

-Overall, the benefits of using Docker outweigh the associated challenges, and the decision aligns with our long-term goals for scalability, portability, and automation in application deployment.

-## Status
-Accepted

-## Additional Notes
-- We will explore container orchestration platforms such as Kubernetes for managing Docker containers in production.
-- Continuous integration and deployment pipelines will be set up to automate the build, test, and deployment processes using Docker containers.
-- Team members will undergo Docker training sessions to build expertise in containerization technologies.
+# Use of Docker for Container Orchestration

+* Status: Accepted
+* Date: 2024-04-05

+## Context and Problem Statement

+Our project is transitioning to a microservices architecture, and we need to decide on a container orchestration platform for managing and scaling our Docker containers in production.

+## Decision Drivers

+* Scalability requirements
+* Portability across different environments
+* Integration with existing DevOps practices

+## Considered Options

+* Kubernetes
+* Docker Swarm
+* Amazon ECS (Elastic Container Service)

+## Decision Outcome

+Chosen option: "Kubernetes", because it is the industry-standard container orchestration platform with strong community support, extensive features for scaling and managing containerized applications, and seamless integration with our existing infrastructure.

+### Positive Consequences

+* Scalability: Kubernetes provides powerful scaling capabilities to handle increased workload demands.
+* Portability: Kubernetes allows us to deploy and manage containers across different environments, including on-premises and cloud.
+* DevOps Integration: Kubernetes integrates seamlessly with our existing CI/CD pipelines and DevOps tools, enabling automation and streamlining deployment workflows.

+### Negative Consequences

+* Learning Curve: Kubernetes has a steep learning curve, requiring team members to undergo training to effectively manage and operate Kubernetes clusters.
+* Infrastructure Complexity: Managing Kubernetes clusters introduces additional infrastructure complexity, requiring dedicated resources for maintenance and operations.

+## Pros and Cons of the Options

+### Kubernetes

+* Good, because it is the industry-standard container orchestration platform with a large and active community.
+* Good, because it offers advanced features for scaling, load balancing, and service discovery.
+* Bad, because it has a steep learning curve for administrators and developers.

+### Docker Swarm

+* Good, because it is simpler to set up and manage compared to Kubernetes.
+* Good, because it is tightly integrated with Docker and provides basic container orchestration capabilities.
+* Bad, because it lacks some advanced features and scalability options compared to Kubernetes.

+### Amazon ECS (Elastic Container Service)

+* Good, because it is fully managed by AWS and integrates seamlessly with other AWS services.
+* Good, because it offers simplicity and ease of use for deploying and managing containers on AWS infrastructure.
+* Bad, because it ties the application to AWS, limiting portability to other cloud providers.